Perfect World (manga)

+Plot

+26 year old Tsugumi Kawana is reunited with her high school crush, Itsuki Ayukawa.
+Since they last meet, Itsuki has begun to use a wheelchair due an accident which injured his spinal cord.

 Media

 Manga

 The series is written and illustrated by Rie Aruga.
 It premiered in February 2014 in Kiss.
 In April 2019, the author revealed the series was entering its final stage.
 The manga ended on January 25, 2021.
 Kodansha published the series in 12 volumes.

 In February 2018, Kodansha USA announced they licensed the series digitally.
 At Anime Expo 2019, they announced a print release for the series.
 The series is also licensed by M&C! in Indonesia.

 Volume list

 Film

 A live-action film adaptation was announced in the July 2017 issue of Kiss.
 It was directed by Kenji Shibayama and its scripts were done by Keiko Kanome.
 Takanori Iwata and Hana Sugisaki played the leads.
 It released in Japanese theaters starting on October 8, 2018.
 E-girls performed the film's main theme.

-Hong Kong-based film distributor Infinity was originally set to release the movie in the region in October 2018, however, Hong Kong-based film distributor Neofilms released it instead.
+Hong Kong-based film distributor Infinity was originally set to release the movie in the region in October 2018, however, Hong Kong–based film distributor Neofilms released it instead.
 It opened in theaters there on November 1, 2018.